Current Courses

 ME 431 – Control Systems Design Lecturer Fall 2022 – GTU

-This course focuses on designing control systems based on root locus, frequency domain, and state-space techniques.
+This course focuses on control-system design using root-locus, frequency-domain, and state-space techniques.

 #Undergraduate#Elective#Project-based